gmonteith/farm-finance/README.md

 better solution using pdfmark which would also improve the usability of the pdf document, however, I am currently short of time.

-'groffer' will not be supported in the next release of groff, version 1.23.0, so this particular method of outputting the pdf will stop working in the future. 'groffer' is a wrapper around groff and the entire pdf can be created, with the table of contents at the end, using the following groff command:
+`groffer` will not be supported in the next release of groff, version 1.23.0, so this particular method of outputting the pdf will stop working in the future. `groffer` is a wrapper around groff and the entire pdf can be created, with the table of contents at the end, using the following groff command:

-'groff -Tpdf -s -t -e -p -G -R -ms master.ms > farm-finance.pdf'
+`groff -Tpdf -s -t -e -p -G -R -ms master.ms > farm-finance.pdf`

 ---